trevorwinser/werewolf/README.md

 Anyone who visits you while you are alert will be killed.
 You can only be alert 3 times.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Deflector
 Abilities:
-Deflect the action of a player at night onto another player.
+Decide whether you will deflect at night.
 Attributes:
-You can only deflect targetable actions.
+Anyone who visits you will have their action redirected back onto themselves, as if you performed it.
-Your target will know their action has been deflected.
+You can only deflect 3 times.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Swapper
 Abilities: